algorithmiaio/api-docs/source/includes/algo_development/_algorithmmanagement.md

-# Algorithm Management API
+# Algorithm Management

-Using the Algorithm Management APIs, you can create, publish, update, and inspect individual algorithms.
+Using the Algorithmia API, you can create, publish, update, and inspect individual algorithms.
 At present, these are only available in Python.

 To try out a complete training-to-deployment pipeline, get the [runnable Jupyter Notebook](https://github.com/algorithmiaio/model-deployment).